Faisal Mumtaz Rathore

-Raja Faisal Mumtaz Rathore (born 11 April 1978) is an Azad Kashmiri politician serving as the 16th Prime Minister of Azad Kashmir since 17 November 2025.
-He is a senior member of the Pakistan Peoples Party (PPP) and has previously held several ministerial positions in the AJK government.
+Raja Faisal Mumtaz Rathore (born 11 April 1978) is an Azad Kashmiri politician who is the former Prime Minister of Azad Kashmir, he served in this office from 17 November 2025 until 28 August 2026.
+He is a senior member of the Pakistan People's Party (PPP) and has previously held several ministerial positions in the AJK government.

 Early life and family

 Raja Faisal Mumtaz Rathore was born on 11 April 1978 in Rawalpindi.
 At the time, his father, Raja Mumtaz Hussain Rathore, was serving as a minister in the government of Azad Kashmir, and his mother, Begum Farhat Rathore, was serving as a member of the Azad Kashmir Legislative Assembly.
 He received his early education in Rawalpindi and completed his graduation from the University of the Punjab.
 His father later served as the Prime Minister of Azad Kashmir from 1990 to 1991, the Leader of the Opposition from 1991 to 1996, the Speaker of the Legislative Assembly from 1996 to 1998, and then again as the Leader of the Opposition from 1998 till his death in 1999.
 After the elder Rathore's death, Masood Mumtaz Rathore, his son and Faisal Rathore's elder brother, was elected to the Assembly to serve the remainder of his term.